New on HuffPost Science

 My latest piece on Huffington Post is available to read and share, titled "Minimum Wages vs. Universal Basic Income"

 Because basic income provides an income floor, there's no longer any reason to keep any of these bureaucracy-filled ways of easing but never ending poverty.
-Instead, poverty would be gone.
-And because . . .
+Instead, poverty would . . .

 The question of an unequal UBI